-In a word, yes.
-While tests conducted on vegans and non-vegans show that both have equal amounts of creatine in the brain, the numbers diverged significantly when the attention shifted to muscles.
+Yes, vegans need creatine.
+Especially for vegan athletes, the absence of meat can lead to reduced muscle creatine stores.
+While tests conducted on vegans and non-vegans show that both have equal amounts of creatine in the brain, the numbers diverged significantly when the attention shifted to muscle mass.

-It was noticed that vegetarians have considerably less creatine in their muscle mass than those who eat meat on their diet .
+It was noticed that vegetarians have considerably less creatine in their muscle mass than those who include meat in their diet .

-The good news is that vegan-friendly creatine can be easily synthesized in the lab, which means that there are lots of supplements out there for vegans.
+The good news is that vegan creatine supplements can be easily synthesized in the lab, which means that there are lots of options out there.